prifina-admin/internal-docs/component-development/README.md

 with component related documentation details in your Storybook Draft / Figma / User Story doc / etc.
 (see also list of [all existing user stories](https://docs.google.com/spreadsheets/d/1E8XyNz5RXIZL3xlbmVwIy8VpQuJbd1tWXlLxQbFom2s/edit#gid=822828220)).

-> this is to make sure that all needed details are easily available when components are reviewed <br>
+> this is to make sure that all needed details are easily available when components are reviewed
 > for approval from different aspects; UX logic, code quality, measures, etc.

 ### 4. Plan your work before you code.